Victor Zsasz: The New 52

 Zsasz has appeared various times in The New 52 (a 2011 reboot of the DC Comics universe) as an inmate of Arkham, and he is later seen attacking Batgirl in the Narrows, while on Venom.
 Zsasz next appears in Detective Comics (vol. 2) #18 written by John Layman.
 He is released from Arkham Asylum by the Joker prior to the events of Death of the Family.
 Later, he is hired by Ignatius Ogilvy, the Emperor Penguin, to "leave [his] mark on Gotham City"; he is given a knife with the Emperor Penguin's insignia on it.
 Zsasz is later instructed to put the Man-Bat serum on the knife, as part of the Emperor Penguin's plan to turn the population of Gotham City into Man-Bats through an airborne virus.
 Zsasz is temporarily transformed into one.
 During the Forever Evil storyline, Nightwing had just retrieved Victor Zsasz from Chicago and was bringing him back to Arkham Asylum.
 Victor Zsasz was then abducted by Superwoman and Owlman.

 DC Rebirth

 In the DC Rebirth reboot, Batman and Duke Thomas investigate a series of murders linked to Zsasz.

 Flashbacks to the 2017 story arc The War of Jokes and Riddles reveals that Zsasz sided with the Riddler in a war against the Joker He briefly joins a gang of villains assembled by Killer Moth.
-In the Watchmen sequel Doomsday Clock, Victor Zsasz was at Arkham Asylum when Rorschach was incarcerated there by Batman.
+In Doomsday Clock, Zsasz appears as an inmate of Arkham Asylum.

+All In

+Victor Zsasz considers his victims, male and female, to be his betrothed.
+He not only makes a cut in his own skin, but makes one in the skin of each victim as well, as if exchanging rings, "marrying" them in heavenly matrimony by the blade.
+He finds this romantic, and continues to "speak" to his dead "spouses" through the scars.